zakymzn/zakymzn/README.md

 ### Hi there 👋 I'm Zaky.

-Fresh graduate of Informatics study program from Universitas Amikom Yogyakarta.
-Interested in front-end web and mobile app programming.
+Fresh graduate with a bachelor’s degree in informatics from Universitas Amikom Yogyakarta.
+Experienced in developing front-end web and mobile applications using tools such as React.js, TailwindCSS, and Flutter.

 - 📫 How to reach me: mamurzakynurrokhman@gmail.com